nicodoggie/bastion-falls-hugo/docs/countries/ahuria.md

 ### Sorha

-Sorha, the capital region of Ahuria and seat of the Ansou Ahoriyata, god-king of all Ahuria, is northwestern-most region of Ahuria.
+Sorha, the capital region of Ahuria and seat of the Ansou Ahuriyata, god-king of all Ahuria, is northwestern-most region of Ahuria.
 The land is very resource rich, with mountain-ranges filled with gemstones and metal ores; forests filled with a variety of wildlife, and the Tears of the Gods, a gulf which is large and deep enough to be a good naval base of operations.

-The Yatamisahore, or the Palace on the isle of God is an island that houses the capital city of the empire.
-The entire palace complex was built on the northern foot of the Entrance to the Heavens, the sole mountain in the middle of the island.
+The Hakamisayato, or the Palace on the Isle of the Gods is an island that houses the capital city of the empire.
+The entire palace complex was built on the northern foot of the Foot of the Sky, the sole mountain in the middle of the island.

+Tamisami River

 ### Tunhi
 ### Purha